noplanman/tsu-helper/README.md

 Tsu script that adds a bunch of tweaks to make Tsu more user friendly.

 - NEW!
+Now also finds sent Friend Request that are pending.
-Now shows number of found Friend Requests.
+- Shows number of found Friend Requests.
-- NEW!
-Added Line breaks for messages.
+- Added Line breaks for messages.
-- NEW!
-Made nested replies parents stand out.
+- Made nested replies parents stand out.
-- NEW!
-Now possible to post only a title or an image, with no text message.
+- Now possible to post only a title or an image, with no text message.
 - Search for pending friend requests in the Followers and Following tabs of your profile page.
 - Temporary fix to autofocus text input field for messaging.
 - Autofocus the message input to instantly start typing a post.